tazeembhat/Payment/README.md

 # Payments App for sending money to other users

-## TECH STACK
+## Tech Stack
 - Nodejs
-- Reactjs
+- React
-- TailwindCss
+- TailwindCSS
 - Express
 - MongoDB